 6. Test your radiators

-When the heating is back on, see how the radiators have changed.
+When the heating’s back on, see how the radiators have changed.
 Do they heat up faster?
 Are they warm all the way to the top?
-Do they no longer make gurgling noises?
-If so, it sounds like you’ve solved the problem.
+Have they stopped making gurgling noises?
+If so, you’ve probably solved the problem.

 How to bleed a radiator without a key

 Radiator keys are handy, but you can bleed a radiator without one.
 You just need a flathead (slotted) screwdriver.
-Insert it into the slot in the radiator valve and turn it anti-clockwise to open, clockwise to close.
+Insert it into the slot in the radiator valve and turn it anti-clockwise to open.
+You should hear a hiss as the air escapes.
+When water starts to come out, turn the screwdriver clockwise to close.

 When to contact a heating expert

-Have you followed these steps but your radiators still aren’t getting warm?
+Tried these steps, but your radiators still aren’t getting warm?
 There might be a problem with your boiler, or an unidentified leak in your heating system.
 First take a look at our advice on what to do if your boiler’s leaking.
-Then it might be time to call an engineer who’s qualified in boiler repairs.
+Then it might be time to call an engineer who’s qualified in boiler repairs

 Our blog is loaded with more related articles